SingHealth COI report: 16 recommendations put forward in dealing with IT security incidents

 As part of securing the system, another priority recommendation includes reviewing the “cyber stack” – the layers of security technology that an organisation puts in place to form an integrated defence against cyberattacks.

-One way to do would be review the efficacy of the email-protection measures that are currently in place, as the Cyber Security Agency of Singapore’s (CSA) hypothesis presented during the COI hearings, was that the initial intrusion into the SingHealth network was via a phishing email.
+One way would be to review the efficacy of the email-protection measures that are currently in place, as the Cyber Security Agency of Singapore’s (CSA) hypothesis presented during the COI hearings, was that the initial intrusion into the SingHealth network was via a phishing email.

 Secondly, enhanced security checks on critical information infrastructure (CII) and mission critical systems also need to be carried out to discover “security vulnerabilities, misconfigurations, potential attack vectors, and even the presence of attackers lurking within the network,” said the COI.